learn-co-curriculum/hs-intro-software-engineering-nyc-recycles/README.md

   "park_site_name"=>"Barstow Mansion"}
 ```

-Your job is to follow the tests in `spec/recycling_spec.rb` to pass the tests!
+Your job is to follow the tests in `spec/recycling_spec.rb` to pass the tests.
+It's also important to note that the output in terminal from these tests may not look like the other tests because of the use of an API.
+The tests still run the same way, and if you look at `spec/recycle_spec.rb`, the tests are all still written the same way.
+It's okay to be outside of your comfort zone!